 Master of Science International Healthcare Leadership

-This programme is fully developed and delivered by The University of Manchester, UK.
+Developed, fully taught and awarded by The University of Manchester, UK.

 Offers unique Personal and Organisational Development planning and close tutorial support